 The first phase of implementation is underway through KELT’s participation in the restoration of the fish ladder at Nequasset Brook.
-Because of the active stakeholder base and amount of suitable habitat above this site, the ladder at Nequasset Dam was selected as the #1 priority for improvement.
-Less than 5% of spawning ground for anadromous fish remains accessible in the State of Maine due to barriers such as dams and culverts.
-Fisheries experts estimate that with proper management and improved passage this site can support 400,000 fish.
+Because of the active stakeholder base and amount of suitable alewife habitat above this site, the ladder at Nequasset Dam was selected as the #1 priority for improvement.
+Fisheries experts estimate that with proper management and improved passage, this site can support 400,000 fish.

 Sewall Pond Culvert – Arrowsic